alexteghipco/brainSurfer/README.md

 9) scripts in ./scripts/cbrewer ----> this is a nice collection of colormaps that are perceptually distinct (e.g., controlled for luminance)
 10) save_nfti.m -----> this script is distributed with freesurfer and is used to save a surface space overlay as an .nii file
 11) Wu2017RegistrationFusion -----> this is the toolbox that we use to transform volume space data into surface space (see TL;DR for references and links)

+# Bugs that will be fixed

+1) Zeros and invert checkbox buttons are not saved to selected overlay.
+That means the button values map onto either the preset defaults or your settings for your last selected overlay.
+However, new overlays automatically inherit preset defaults.
+This means that the button value reflected in the GUI does not always match the true button value, especially when you mess around with the settings for a loaded overlay and then load a new overlay.
+2) A few import files use '/' for directories so they will not work in windows
+3) There is a hard path to freesurfer in the CBIG toolbox (main script).
+I could not get getenv(FREESURFER) to work on my machine so this was the less optimal workaround.
+This means importing will not work if FREESURFER is not installed in the  /Applications directory.
+You can change this yourself for now, but a solution is forthcoming.
+To the extent of my knowledge, this path is only needed because CBIG relies on a few MATLAB freesurfer scripts.